AZCactus/DataVisualizationTutorial/folder/info.md

 Finally, there are more virtual events going on around the world: [Link](http://endangereddataweek.org/map/?sorts%5Bdate%5D=1)

-**Saturday**: Data Rescue event at Northwestern University: [Link](DataRescueCHI.Eventbrite.com)
+**Saturday**: Data Rescue event at Northwestern University.
 The event is one of dozens held since January geared to downloading and preserving at risk environmental data sets.
-Here is the website for the folks at Penn who started it all: [Link](http://www.ppehlab.org/datarescue-events/)
+Here is the [website](http://www.ppehlab.org/datarescue-events/) for the folks at Penn who started it all

 ### 3D Printing